lemonhall/PixelEdit/README.md

 PixelEdit
 =========

 An html5 canvas pixel editor, for html5 canvas.
+Renders your pixel art as javascript objects.
+Easier and better than using pngs.

 Usage
 -----